 A spirometry test generally costs less than $100.
 Not having the test can cost a lot more money.
-If the test shows that you do not have asthma, this can save you $200 to $300 a month for asthma medicines.
-If you do not have the test and you have asthma, an emergency room visit for an asthma attack can cost $3,500 or more.
+If the test shows that you do not have asthma, this can save you hundreds of dollars a month for asthma medicines.
+If you do not have the test and you have asthma, an emergency room visit for an asthma attack can cost thousands of dollars.

 When should you have a spirometry test?

-Children age five or older, and adults of any age, who have asthma-like symptoms should have a spirometry test.
-Your health-care provider should also do a physical exam and a full medical history.
+Children older than age five, and adults of any age, who have asthma-like symptoms should have a spirometry test.
+The healthcare provider should also do a physical exam and a full medical history.
 If the test shows that you have asthma, your doctor should prescribe asthma medicine.
 Then you should be retested four to six weeks later.
 If your test results improve, your treatment is working.
 You may even be able to take less medicine.
 If your symptoms get worse, you should have another spirometry test.
 If your symptoms are controlled, you should have a test at least once every year or two.

 This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the American Academy of Allergy, Asthma & Immunology.